 The mysterious waters of Llyn Ogwen, Eryri (Snowdonia), North Wales

-Bangor has plenty of accommodation options, ranging from cosy self-catering cottages overlooking the Menai Strait to 4 star bed and breakfasts.
+Bangor has a good variety of accommodation options, ranging from cosy self-catering cottages overlooking the Menai Strait to 4 star bed and breakfasts.

 Related stories